LeaveNhA/TUI-babyagi/README.md

 Detailed instructions on how to set up and use BabyAGI will be provided here in the future.
 Stay tuned for updates!

+You can simply clone the project and run `npm run build`.
+It generates the final output (program) as a single JS file in lib folder.
+You can run it by `node lib/main.js`.

+Do not forget that the application needs OpenAI and Pinecone API keys.
+You should get them by their services' websites and inject them by: `PINECONE_API_KEY="KEY" OPENAI_API_KEY="KEY" node lib/main.js`.

 ## Roadmap

 - Improve information collection and processing capabilities.